TeXlyre/texlyre.github.io/docs/projects/creating-projects.md

 ### Main File Configuration

-Identify your project's main LaTeX file that serves as the compilation entry point.
+Identify your project's main LaTeX/Typst file that serves as the compilation entry point.
 TeXlyre can auto-detect main files in simple projects, but complex projects benefit from explicit main file specification.

 The main file typically contains your document preamble, package imports, and high-level structure while including content from other files.
 This approach enables efficient collaboration by allowing team members to work on different sections simultaneously.